vercel/next.js/examples/cms-kontent/README.md

 #### Create a `Post` content type

-From your Kontent project, go to **Content models** and add a new content type:
+In your Kontent.ai project, go to **Content models** and add a new content type:

 > you don't have to modify the element configuration unless specified